 What is Version Control?

 Version Control, also known as source control or revision control, is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-It is an indispensable tool in modern software development, but its utility extends to nearly any type of project involving digital files, from writing a book to designing a website, or even managing complex configuration files in areas like serverless architectures.
+It is an indispensable tool in modern software development, but its utility extends to nearly any type of project involving digital files, from writing a book to designing a website, or even managing complex configuration files.

 Why is Version Control Important?